AdityaKulkarni023/Digital-clock/README.md

 # Digital-clock
-I developed digital clock using HTML and CSS
+I developed digital clock using HTML CSS and JavaScript